ethersphere/swarm-guide/contents/introduction.rst

 Objective
 ==========

-Swarm's broader objective is to provide infrastructure services for developers of decentralised web applications (Dapps), notably messaging, data streaming, peer to peer accounting, mutable resource updates, storage insurance, proof of custody scan and repair, payment channels and database services.
+Swarm's broader objective is to provide infrastructure services for developers of decentralised web applications (Dapps), notably: messaging, data streaming, peer to peer accounting, mutable resource updates, storage insurance, proof of custody scan and repair, payment channels and database services.

-From the end user's perspective, Swarm is not that different from WWW, except that uploads are not hosted on a specific server.
-Swarm aims to offer a peer-to-peer storage and serving solution that is DDoS-resistant, zero-downtime, fault-tolerant and censorship-resistant as well as self-sustaining due to a built-in incentive system which uses peer-to-peer accounting and allows trading resources for payment.
+From the end user's perspective, Swarm is not that different from the world wide web, with the exception that uploads are not hosted on a specific server.
+Swarm offers a peer-to-peer storage and serving solution that is DDoS-resistant, has zero-downtime, fault-tolerant and censorship-resistant as well as self-sustaining due to a built-in incentive system which uses peer-to-peer accounting and allows trading resources for payment.
 Swarm is designed to deeply integrate with the devp2p multiprotocol network layer of Ethereum as well as with the Ethereum blockchain for domain name resolution (using ENS), service payments and content availability insurance.

 .. raw:: html

   <iframe width="560" height="315" src="https://www.youtube.com/embed/xrw9rvee7rc" style="margin-bottom: 30px;" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-Please refer to our `development roadmap <https://github.com/ethersphere/swarm/wiki/roadmap>`_ and our `roadmap board <https://github.com/orgs/ethersphere/projects/5>`_ to track our progress, actively participate in Swarm's development or synchronize your product's timeline with our development pace.
+Please refer to our `development roadmap <https://github.com/ethersphere/swarm/wiki/roadmap>`_ and our `roadmap board <https://github.com/orgs/ethersphere/projects/5>`_ to stay informed with our progress.

 Overview
 ========================